cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 Lastly, we grouped the positive and negative tweets into clusters from tweets in Berkeley.
 We found interesting patterns in the clusters, but the most important was the cluster that extracted COVID-19 negative tweets, which points to a possibility of algorithmically detecting distress in cities.

 ## Future Work
 The training dataset doesn't include neutral tweets.
-It would be very beneificial if there was a way to include this, however, it seems almost unfeasable at the moment.
+It would be very beneficial if there was a way to include this, however, it seems almost unfeasible at the moment.

 I only attempted recurrent networks, but attention networks may prove to have far better results.

 K-Means clustering showed to be undesirable, however, agglomerative clustering had some promising results.
-It has the caveate of having very poor scalability.
+It has the caveat of having very poor scalability.
 Also, the idea of clustering tweets is very difficult given the very large space the tweets lie in.
 Other clustering methods may show to be better, such as spectral clustering and DBSCAN (which also has the scalability disadvantage).